-Like I already told you, Quora is a new Q+A site ala Yahoo Answers that is taking the web by storm.
+As I already told you, Quora is a new Q+A site, ala Yahoo Answers, that is taking the web by storm.
 If you are looking for a much more prestigious description, our good friends Wikipedia describe the site as ‘an online knowledge market’ which was launched in private beta in Dec 2009 and made available to the public in June 2010.
-Personally I feel like this is a massive wankfest akin to the ‘shire’ movement when I was at university, whereby every person who lived within a million km radius of the Sutherland Shire formed a secret pact to mention as many times as possible that they were from ‘The Shire’.
-I’m not sure what gave Sutherland Shire the right to be called ‘THE shire’ over all the other shires, but apparently doing so automatically made them better than everyone else.
+Personally, I feel like this is a massive wankfest akin to the ‘shire’ movement when I was at university, whereby every person who lived within a million km radius of the Sutherland Shire formed a secret pact to mention as many times as possible that they were from ‘The Shire’.
+I’m not sure what gave Sutherland Shire the right to be called ‘THE shire’ over all the other shires, but apparently, doing so automatically made them better than everyone else.
 Wanky.

 Probably that is a little off-topic and very confusing for anyone who doesn’t live in or near Sydney, Australia, but I felt that it was crucial to my explanation.
 Whether you call it a Q+A site (which it is) or ‘an online knowledge market’ (which I still think is pompous), the main point is you should check it out.

-How is it different to everything else on the wide world web?
+How is it different from everything else on the wide world web?

-You can sign-up using your Facebook or Twitter account and start asking or answering questions immediately.
-The integration with Facebook/Twitter is top-notch – it will automatically find your friends/followers that are also signed up and connect you and will also sign you up to ‘follow’ topics that you are following on these networks.
+You can sign up using your Facebook or Twitter account and start asking or answering questions immediately.
+The integration with Facebook/Twitter is top-notch – it will automatically find your friends/followers who are also signed up and connect you and will also sign you up to ‘follow’ topics that you are following on these networks.
 It’s all pretty seamless.

 Why should I care?

 Because it’s cool, and there is a real opportunity to get your name out there as a thought leader in whatever subject you know stuff about.
-By connecting through either Twitter or Facebook (you do also have the option to sign up using email) it legitimises your profile and lends a lot more credibility to the whole process than what you find with sites like Yahoo Answers where the person answering your question may be called ‘chickibabe69’ and have absolutely no idea about what they are talking about.
+Connecting through either Twitter or Facebook (you do also have the option to sign up using email) legitimizes your profile and lends a lot more credibility to the whole process than what you find with sites like Yahoo Answers, where the person answering your question may be called ‘chickibabe69’ and have absolutely no idea about what they are talking about.

-You should also care because everyone else is getting on board and you don’t want to be left behind.
-Mashable have labelled the site one of the top 10 websites to watch in 2011 and techcrunch recently published a graph depicting the huge spike in registrations for the site during Dec/Jan, thereby proving that it is cool because others are using it.
+You should also care because everyone else is getting on board, and you don’t want to be left behind.
+Mashable has labeled the site one of the top 10 websites to watch in 2011, and Techcrunch recently published a graph depicting the huge spike in registrations for the site during Dec/Jan, thereby proving that it is cool because others are using it.
 There’s always safety in numbers.

 Is it REALLY better than all the other Q+A sites?

 Yes.
-I’ve heard a few rumblings throughout the social mediasphere about censorship and usability problems with Quora such as inability to deactivate your account, the requirement to have your full name for sign up and the deletion of posts that are critical of the site, but from my perspective it has performed exceptionally.
+I’ve heard a few rumblings throughout social mediasphere about censorship and usability problems with Quora, such as the inability to deactivate your account, the requirement to have your full name for sign-up and the deletion of posts that are critical of the site, but from my perspective it has performed exceptionally.

 There is definitely the option to deactivate your account, so perhaps this is something they have implemented recently.
 As for providing your real, full name – I can’t say I disagree with this either.
 It is no doubt encouraging credibility in answers and enforces more of a ‘thought leader’ style forum, rather than what you might find on Yahoo Answers.
-Whether they delete critical posts about their own site I can’t say – I did perform a search on Quora and it didn’t return anything critical, however that is hardly conclusive.
-Deleting such posts would be in violation of the Universal and Eternal Code of Social Media, however even if it were the case, I would probably forgive it for the credibility of information on other topics.
+Whether they delete critical posts about their own site, I can’t say – I did perform a search on Quora, and it didn’t return anything critical, however, that is hardly conclusive.
+Deleting such posts would be in violation of the Universal and Eternal Code of Social Media.
+However, even if this were the case, I would probably forgive it for the credibility of information on other topics.